moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/design.md

 To design the Data Product follow the below steps:

-## Define Use-case
+## Define Use-case and Vision

 The initial step in designing a Data Product is to define the use cases, a single data product can cater to multiple use cases and all the way around.
-The use case for this particular example is to analyze the Traffic Source using Google Analytics.
+The use case for this particular example is to analyze the Website Traffic Source.
 This analysis provides actionable insights, enabling data-driven decision-making to optimize marketing strategies and improve business outcomes.
 The intended audience includes data analysts, marketing teams, business stakeholders, and technical teams responsible for data product development.
-The requirements for this use case include access to Google Analytics data, an ETL (Extract, Transform, Load) process to clean and transform raw data, a data model to structure the transformed data, and visualization tools to present the analysis results.
+The requirements for this use case include access to data source, an ETL (Extract, Transform, Load) process to clean and transform raw data, a data model to structure the transformed data, and visualization tools to present the analysis results.
 Additionally, secure data handling and storage must be ensured throughout the process.

+## Identify Data Sources
+In this step, we identify various data sources based on usecase.
+For instance, in traffic source analysis, data is sourced from Google Analytics to capture website traffic, user behavior, and acquisition channel data using the Google Analytics.
+Additionally, data is obtained from advertising platforms such as Google Ads or Facebook Ads to access campaign performance metrics.
+Not all use cases necessitate generating data from scratch, if the organization already possesses the required data in its databases, this step may be skipped.

 ## Data Understanding and Exploration